University of Oxford tortoises: History and overview

 In 1948, the then Princess Elizabeth, visited Oxford and upon her visit to Oriel College a photo was captured of her with Mr. Testudo.

 Oriel College has taken much pride in their tortoises over the years and, early on in the tradition, the tortoise became a symbol of the famous Oriel College Boat Club.

 Other than Mr. Testudo, another Oxford tortoise has been in the spotlight.
 Emmanuelle, or Manny, of Regent's Park College appeared on the television programs Nationwide and Blue Peter in the 1980s.
 Emmanuelle was bought by the college from Oxford's Covered Market in 1976 and lived at Regent's until her death in 2022.
 Originally, Emmanuelle was thought to be a male and was named Immanuel or Emanuel, but this was later revealed to be false and her name was changed to Emmanuelle.
-After her passing, Regent's Park memorialized her in a new stained glass window in their chapel.
+After her death, Regent's Park memorialized her in a new stained glass window in their chapel.